 and Crime" BONITA M. VEYSEY, STEVEN F. MESSNER

-To test the mediating effect of indicators of social disorganization variables on the relationship between structural community characteristics and crime.
-Sampson and Groves's theory
+In one of the more important studies in the criminological literature over the past decade, Sampson and Groves analyze data from 238 British neighborhoods to test the mediating effect of indicators of social disorganization variables on the relationship between structural community characteristics and crime.

 New Directions in Social